jmartenstein/big-data-bowl-25/README.md

 # To Do

-Correlation of yards gained to expected points added?
+Correlation of yards gained to expected points added in week1

+How long betweeen snap and next event?

 Compare normal distributions

-Parameterize normal distbituion functions (add to analze play?)
+Parameterize normal distribution functions (add to analze play?)

-How long betweeen snap and next event?

 Use Analyze Play beyond Week 1

+Move df_players to lookup class / data object